keboola/developers-docs/extend/common-interface/manifest-files/out-tables-manifests-native-types.md

             },
             "nullable": false,
             "primary_key": true,
-            "description": "This is a primary key",
+            "description": "Optional description of the column",
             "metadata": {
                 "KBC.description": "This is a primary key",
                 "KBC.someOther": "value"